 Costs of implementing L-CMB-04 will likely be high.
 Alternative emergency standby power technologies are emerging and are more expensive than diesel engines.
 Another challenge is that many of these technologies are also currently not designed to be used solely for emergency standby power and are not like-for-like replacements of emergency standby ICEs.
 As technologies mature and newer technologies emerge, staff anticipates that their costs will become more competitive in future years.
-Cost-effectiveness for the proposed methods of control will be determined during rule development.
+Based on the best available information, the cost effectiveness, determined using the Discounted Cash Flow (DCF) method is estimated to be \$592,000 per ton of NOx reduced; the cost effectiveness, determined using the Modified Levelized Cash Flow (MLCF) method is estimated to be \$1,027,200 per ton of NOx reduced.
+A refined cost-effectiveness analysis for the proposed methods of control will be developed during rule development.